sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 3: Searching Algorithms
 ---

-Searching is in fundamental operations in computer science and are essential in solving many real-world problems.
-We will explore search algorithms, such as binary search, and its variants, and hashing techniques.
+Searching algorithms are a fundamental part of computer science.
+They are used to find a specific value in a data set.
+Searching algorithms are used in a wide variety of applications, such as finding a file on a computer, finding a customer in a database, and finding a word in a document.

+* Linear search
-* Binary Search and its variants
+* Binary search
+* Jump search
-* Hashing and its applications in search algorithms
+* Interpolation search

 * Lecture Notes <a href="http://sercankulcu.github.io/files/algorithms/Chapter_01_.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/algorithms/tree/main/Lecture01">[link]</a>